Doctor of Philosophy, University of Cincinnati, 1981

-Patricia Carter is a clinical associate professor in the Department of Educational Policy Studies at Georgia State University since 2010.
+Patricia Carter is a clinical professor in the Department of Educational Policy Studies at Georgia State University since 2010.

 Her research and teaching focuses on American and comparative educational policy history; gender and 20th century education; and film as a teaching tool.